Home (contents) → Hang gliding → Hang gliding 1975 part 2

 In 1975, even in Britain, hang gliding competitions drew crowds of spectators and photographers.

-While these technical developments were underway, individual pilots often struggled with worn out pre-owned gliders of dubious airworthiness.
+While technical developments such as the Breenwave were under development, individual pilots often struggled with worn out pre-owned gliders of dubious airworthiness.
 One such was former television producer in New Zealand John Veysey, who was also without a harness…

 I bought some seatbelt webbing and two seatbelt clasps from a car-wrecker.
 I found a piece of wood to sit on and, after Rick [Fogel] had inspected the kite and said it was ready to fly, I sewed up my harness bent over a sewing machine, breaking needles and getting my measurements wrong until, finally, I could seat myself squarely suspended from the front door frame.